Lineblocs/site/app/docs/quickstarts/pinless-conference.md

 ## Next Steps

-in this guide we discussed setting up pinless based conference. for other related quickstart posts please see guides below:
+In this guide, we discussed setting up a pinless-based conference.
+For other related quickstart posts, please see guides below:

 [Setup Pin Conference](https://lineblocs.com/resources/quickstarts/pin-conference)